 Gifts in Wills (legacy giving)

 Gifts in Wills, also known as legacies, account for a third of voluntary income for SSAFA.
-A gift in a Will is an act of kindness that represents the way in which an individual wants to be remembered, an extension of them, the way in which they see the world, of the people and causes close to their heart.
-The number of people leaving gifts to charities in their wills is on the rise and we all need to be comfortable talking to our supporters about them.
+A gift in a Will is an act of purposeful and considered generosity that reflects the way in which an individual wants to be remembered and the way in which they see the world, people and causes close to their heart.

-As a volunteer, you can make a huge difference to the charity’s income by sharing with your networks the impact of gifts in Wills.
-Together, we can raise awareness of gifts in Wills and give our supporters another fantastic way of giving.
-Talking about gifts in Wills can seem daunting because of the private nature of will writing.
-If you would like some guidance on how to start some great conversations about this topic and be confident in talking to our supporters about leaving a gift for future generations, the Legacy team at [email protected], are here to offer support and advice.
+Talking about gifts in Wills may feel daunting because of the private nature of Will writing.
+If you would like some guidance on how to be confident in talking about leaving a gift for future generations, the Legacy team at [email protected] can offer support and advice.

 How to answer some FAQs about gifts in Wills